 - Black/Yellow combination – typically signals a health hazard or to proceed with extra caution

 - Blue – Usually used to signal information, for example in factories and warehouses, blue is used to identify equipment that is currently out of order.

-- Green – This always marks out safety, whether this is a first aid point or notice, or a safe walkway which is away from danger.
+- Green – This always marks out safety, whether this is a first aid point or notice, or a safe walkway that is away from danger.

 - Orange – Combined with white this combination is often favoured by the building trade and traffic cones.

-The Howell Group, a HGV Logistics & Transport company, recognised the fact that demarcation lines were key when planning out their new HGV workshop facility in Minworth.
+The Howell Group, an HGV Logistics & Transport company, recognised the fact that demarcation lines were key when planning out their new HGV workshop facility in Minworth.
 Here they offer full vehicle maintenance for small vans up to HGV Traction/Trailers with Pre-MOT test facilities.